darklang/dark/docs/eventsV2.md

 It also holds scheduling metadata for an event:

 - `id` an id for the event.
-Not the same any PubSub id.
+Not the same a PubSub id.
 - `lockedAt` a worker will claim a lock before processing.
 DB locks are bad for this purpose since we're doing DB work at the same time.
 This "lock" is simply a timestamp to stake a claim.